AC Replacement Plano

 • Hissing or bubbling sounds: A refrigerant leak may produce gurgling sounds coming from the AC unit.

-• Increased energy bills: A system with low refrigerant has to work harder to cool your home, resulting in higher energy consumption and costs.
+• Increased energy bills: A system with low refrigerant has to work harder to cool your home, resulting in increased costs.

-Do not attempt to fix a refrigerant leak yourself.
+If you suspect a refrigerant leak, it's essential to contact a qualified HVAC technician.
 Refrigerant is a controlled substance that should only be handled by certified professionals